secureblue/selinux-policy-rpm/README.md

         $ fedpkg clone selinux-policy
         $ cd selinux-policy

-4. Download the latest snaphot from the selinux-policy github repository.
+4. Download the latest snapshot from the selinux-policy GitHub repository.

         $ ./make-rhat-patches.sh

-5. Add changes to the dist-git repository, bump release, create a changelog entry, commit and push.
+5. Add changes to the dist-git repository, bump release, create a changelog entry, commit, and push.
 6. Build the package.

         $ fedpkg build